kubernetes/website/content/zh-cn/docs/concepts/workloads/controllers/statefulset.md

 For each VolumeClaimTemplate entry defined in a StatefulSet, each Pod receives one PersistentVolumeClaim.
-In the nginx example above, each Pod receives a single PersistentVolume with a StorageClass of `my-storage-class` and 1 Gib of provisioned storage.
+In the nginx example above, each Pod receives a single PersistentVolume with a StorageClass of `my-storage-class` and 1 GiB of provisioned storage.
 If no StorageClass is specified, then the default StorageClass will be used.
 When a Pod is (re)scheduled onto a node, its `volumeMounts` mount the PersistentVolumes associated with its PersistentVolume Claims.
 Note that, the PersistentVolumes associated with the